paulpflug/holistic-router/README.md

 mode: if history?.pushState? then "history" else "hash"
 active: "active" // class for 'route-active' element if route is active
 // callbacks on route changing
-beforeAll: (path, oldPath) => // must return Promise
+beforeAll: (path, oldPath) => // throw error to reject route change
 afterAll: (path) =>

 // server-side only
 entry: "index" // add this when a folder is opened
-folder: "." // base folder for all files relative to CWD
+folder: "." // base folder for all files; relative to CWD
 cache: true // should cache results
 watch: true // watch files for changes and invalidate cache
 gzip: true // only with cache